By Carley Clegg

 You should be an expert at this all ready!
 Grab a few kitchen trash bags as you’re packing your own kitchen kit or bring them along if you are renting one of Escape’s.
 Make sure to toss out all of the trash prior to dropping off the van.

 On our trip, we strived to be as self sufficient as possible and avoid other people.
 I did have masks and hand sanitizer ready if we needed it.
 Thankfully, on our three day trip, we only saw one other couple!
 I felt very safe while we camped and am so thankful we had a chance to get outside.
-Escape’s depot locations are beginning to open up across the country.
+Escape’s camper van rental locations are beginning to open up across the country.
 It’s a great opportunity to beat the cabin fever and get out safely!